Terminals

 Name

-The color of the POS terminal name indicates whether it is currently active.
-Active/inactive terminals are set by marking/unmarking the Active checkbox of the Terminal Detail editor.
+The Name column displays the POS terminal name and indicates whether it is active.
+Inactive terminals will show an "Inactive" status in the name column.
+Active terminals are set by marking the Active checkbox in the Terminal Detail panel.

 Last IP Address